-The client's status in this dimension is characterized by one of the following:

-- a.
-The client continues in ASAM Level III.2-D until withdrawal signs and symptoms are sufficiently resolved that the client can safely be managed at a less intensive level of care; or - b.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characterized by one of the following: a.
+The client continues in ASAM Level III.2-D until withdrawal signs and symptoms are sufficiently resolved that the client can safely be managed at a less intensive level of care; or b.
 Signs and symptoms of withdrawal have failed to respond to treatment and have intensified, such that transfer to a more intensive level of detoxification service is indicated.

-Meets ASAM discharge criteria:
+DISCHARGE CRITERIA Meets ASAM discharge criteria:

 The client meets criteria in Dimensions 1, 2, and 3 for discharge or transfer.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications

-The client's status in this dimension is characterized by one of the following:

-- a.
-Client's withdrawal signs and symptoms are sufficiently resolved that the client can be safely managed at a less intensive level of care; or - b.
+The client's status in this dimension is characterized by one of the following: a.
+Client's withdrawal signs and symptoms are sufficiently resolved that the client can be safely managed at a less intensive level of care; or b.
 Signs or symptoms of withdrawal have failed to respond to treatment and have intensified, such that a transfer to a more intensive level is indicated.

-The client's status in this dimension is characterized by one of the following:

-- a.
-Biomedical conditions, if any, have diminished or stabilized, and the client does not meet criteria that indicates the need for continued service at Level III.7-D level of care; or - b.
+Dimension 2: Biomedical Conditions The client's status in this dimension is characterized by one of the following: a.
+Biomedical conditions, if any, have diminished or stabilized, and the client does not meet criteria that indicates the need for continued service at Level III.7-D level of care; or b.
 A biomedical condition is complicating the detoxification process, such that a transfer to a more intensive level of detoxification is indicated.

-Dimension 3: Emotional, Behavioral or Cognitive Conditions and Complications

-- a.
-Emotional, behavioral, or cognitive conditions, if any, have diminished or stabilized, and the client does not meet criteria in this dimension that indicates the need for continued service at Level III.7-D; or - b.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in this dimension is characterized by one of the following: a.
+Emotional, behavioral, or cognitive conditions, if any, have diminished or stabilized, and the client does not meet criteria in this dimension that indicates the need for continued service at Level III.7-D; or b.
 A psychiatric, emotional, behavioral, or cognitive condition is complicating the detoxification process, such that a transfer to a more intensive level is indicated.

 SUBSTANCE ABUSE DETOXIFICATION: Adolescent

 Detoxification programs utilize medical and psychological procedures and a supportive counseling regimen to assist individuals in managing toxicity and withdrawing and stabilizing from the physiological and psychological effects of substance abuse impairment.
 Adolescent detoxification is a medically-monitored inpatient program.

+ICD-10 DIAGNOSIS

+F10.10 through F19.99

+ADMISSION CRITERIA

 Meets ASAM criteria for admission as outlined below: